michaelzewdu/git-commit-message-convention/README.md

 new:
 ```
-new: add 'graphiteWidth' option
+:star: new(graphite): add 'graphiteWidth' option
 ```

 bug fix:
 ```
-:bug: fix: stop graphite breaking when width < 0.1
+:bug: fix(graphite): stop graphite breaking when width < 0.1

 Closes #28
 ```

 improve performance:
 ```
-:chart_with_upwards_trend: performance: remove graphiteWidth option
+:chart_with_upwards_trend: performance(graphite): remove graphiteWidth option

-BREAKING CHANGE: The graphiteWidth option has been removed.
+The graphiteWidth option has been removed.
 The default graphite width of 10mm is always used for performance reason.
 ```

 revert: